muke101/maths-editor/README.md

 the single term 2x^2 is compared against, and is essencially just (2x+10).
 The indivisual terms exist as objects themselves, and they are refernced to within the metatype object.
 So, the metatype is iterated over for every term that it holds and compared indivisually against 2x^2.
 In this case, neither can be cleanly added, and we already know they can't be added to eachother as they were already compared against to create the metatype.
 The metatype is for the purposes of the tree one thing, but it can hold as many indivisual types that have previously been evaluted within it.
-Metatypes can as such be compared to other metatypes, and I guess the only way to do that would be with n*m complexity, as every term would have to be compared to every other term in the opposing metatype.
+Metatypes can as such be compared to other metatypes, and I guess the only way to do that would be with n by m complexity, as every term would have to be compared to every other term in the opposing metatype.